We receive dozens of emails a week asking various questions. Here are some common queries and our best responses.

 Q) We see you sell food, but is it ok for us to bring a picnic?

-A) We only ask for consideration of our other patrons; outside food should be contained to the table you will be eating at.
+A) While our food menu remains limited you may bring snacks, but ask for consideration of our other patrons; outside food should be contained to the table you will be eating at.
 And please be sure to clean up afterward.

 Q) What’s with the Star of David on your logo?